Should you run a top-down or a bottom-up organizational design?

 How does a design-centric leader do this, you ask?
 Well, every situation and every leader are unique.
 In general, the leader of a self-managed organization is constantly observing and listening to feedback signals from within and outside the organization.
 They are monitoring how the current vision, strategy, culture, functional structure, and team-based collaborative processes are performing.
 If adjustments need to be made, they rely mostly on communication and influence (vs. command and control) to accomplish a shift.
 With the right architecture, transparency, and reinforcement systems in place, the staff are given tremendous authority to make most of the daily/weekly/monthly work decisions and to design their own processes to get the job done.

 What a design-centric leader gets in their DNA is what Demming meant when he said “A bad system will defeat a good person every time.”
-Put another way, the environment trumps all!
+Put another way, how the system is designed matters!
 So the design-centric leader attempts to architect the system not by dictating how everything should be, but by influencing (and sometimes controlling) the elements that make up the environment in which the teams operate.
 They’re designing the environment into an integrated system of self-reinforcing, positive behaviors and outcomes.

 As General McChrystal put it in Team of Teams, “The move-by-move control that seemed natural to military operations proved less effective than nurturing the organization — its structure, processes, and culture — to enable the subordinate components to function with ‘smart autonomy.'”